|Harmony Plains School District, 1873 map|

 Note the student population has more than doubled.

-Between 1912 and 1920 Hillsborough's population more than doubled from less than 2,500 residents to more than 5,000 - and all of that increase was in the Manville section of the township.
+Between 1912 and 1920 Hillsborough's population more than doubled from fewer than 2,500 residents to more than 5,000 - and all of that increase was in the Manville section of the township.
 After building the two schools, Hillsborough's school board was reluctant to spend any more money on Manville.
 The two schools were forced to go to split sessions and use substandard basement classrooms to relieve overcrowding.
 The issue came to a head in 1928 when New Jersey withheld Hillsborough's state school aid until a plan was in place to relieve the problem.

 |Main Street School, Manville circa 1930s|